List of Doc Savage novels

-List of Doc Savage novels is a comprehensive list of the books written about the fictional character originally published in American pulp magazines during the 1930s and 1940s.
+This is a comprehensive list of the books written about the fictional character Doc Savage originally published in American pulp magazines during the 1930s and 1940s.
 He was created by publisher Henry W. Ralston and editor John L. Nanovic at Street & Smith Publications, with additional material contributed by the series' main writer, Lester Dent.
 The illustrations were by Walter Baumhofer, Paul Orban, Emery Clarke, Modest Stein, and Robert G. Harris.

 Description

-Doc Savage stories, 213 in total, first appeared in Conde Nast's Doc Savage Magazine pulps.
+Doc Savage stories, 181 in total, first appeared in Conde Nast's Doc Savage Magazine pulps.
 The original series has sold over 20 million copies in paperback form.
 The first entry was The Man of Bronze, in March, 1933 from the house name "Kenneth Robeson".
 John L. Nanovic was editor for 10 years, and planned and approved all story outlines.
-The early stories were pure pulp "supersagas", as dubbed by Philip Jose Farmer, with rampaging dinosaurs and lost races, secret societies led by dastardly villains, fantastic gadgets and weapons, autogyros and zeppelins, death-dealing traps and hair-raising escapes, and plots to rule the earth.
+The early stories were pure pulp "supersagas", as dubbed by Philip José Farmer, with rampaging dinosaurs and lost races, secret societies led by dastardly villains, fantastic gadgets and weapons, autogyros and zeppelins, death-dealing traps and hair-raising escapes, and plots to rule the earth.
 In the first few stories, Doc and his aides killed enemies without compunction.
 An editorial decision made them kill only when necessary for a more adventurous kid-friendly magazine, unlike the bloodthirsty competitor The Shadow.

 Doc Savage was the lead story, often illustrated with line drawings.
 Exciting covers were painted in bold colors by Walter M. Baumhofer.
 Other adventure stories filled up the back, and there was a letters column.
 Kids could join the Doc Savage Club complete with badge, or follow "The Doc Savage Method Of Self-development" to build muscle and memory.
 In Depression America, 10-cent pulps with hundred of pages were handed around barracks or bunkhouses or schoolyards, a popular form of entertainment when people were unemployed and poor, and fantastic stories were a pleasant diversion from real life.
 Lester Dent wrote most of the stories, with fill-ins by Harold A. Davis, Alan Hathway, and William Bogart that were overseen or rewritten by Dent.

 By 1938, as the economy improved, pulps were on the wane and faced competition from comic books.
 During World War II, ordinary men and women performed fantastic deeds daily in exotic corners of the world, and fantastic pulp adventures seemed childish.
 Charles Moran became editor in 1943 and changed the format to suspense and realism.
 Doc used fewer gadgets and standard detective tropes.
 By 1946, in Measures for a Coffin, Doc is busting crooked investment bankers.
 Doc pared down his team, working mainly with Monk and Ham, and sometimes alone.
 Successive editors carried this format, and Babette Rosmond retitled the magazine Doc Savage, Science Detective in 1947.